Friday, January 6, 2023

 Alexa Chew (North Carolina; Google Scholar) & Rachel Gurvich (North Carolina), Saying the Quiet Parts Out Loud: Teaching Students How Law School Works, 100 Neb.
 L. Rev. 887 (2022):

 Like the law we teach our students, legal education itself isn’t neutral.
 It is the product of both structural forces and individual decisions.
 Hierarchy and structural inequality permeate our society, so of course they permeate the institutions within our society, including law schools.
 But law schools are not only passive recipients of these permeating atoms of injustice.
 They have some agency in determining which inequities to nurture (or not) in the learning environment.
-As it stands, though, the environment that students learn the law in can be an incubator of inequality.
+As it stands, though, the environment in which students learn the law can be an incubator of inequality.”

 This essay describes the asynchronous unit we created in spring 2021 called "How Law School Works" and reflects on the experience.